chokonaira/github-search/README.md

 ## Github Search

 A Vue app where users are able to search for a repository and based on their search a list of matching repositories would render. users can also vue details of a specific repository and see a graph of some activities.
-Caching is implemented with localstorage.
+Caching is implemented with [SWRV](https://docs-swrv.netlify.app/guide/getting-started.html).
 #### Github Actions CI Badges

 [![Node.js CI](https://github.com/chokonaira/github-repository/actions/workflows/build.yml/badge.svg)](https://github.com/chokonaira/github-repository/actions/workflows/build.yml)